joelyy-mcintyreks/notes/README.md

 # 2024-02-16
 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 Embrace new programming languages, frameworks, and tools, as they will help you stay ahead of the curve and improve your skillset.
 Always keep your code clean, organized,and well-documented, making it easier for others to understand and collaborate with you.
 Practice good programming habits, such as version control, testing, debugging, refactoring, etc., to ensure that yourcode is high-quality and free from errors.
 Finally, never stop asking questions, seeking help, or sharing your knowledge with others, because this is how you grow and become a better programmer.

+# 2024-02-17
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+This quote from computer scientist Donald Knuth reminds us that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs.
+It's more efficient to write clean, understandable code initially and then optimize specific parts based on measured performance data.